-If you have lodged a Workers Compensation Claim and it has been rejected by the Insurer, there are avenues to appeal this decision.
-Prior to any appeal being made, it is necessary to understand the reason the claim was rejected.
+If you have lodged a Workers Compensation Claim and the Insurer has rejected it, there are avenues to appeal this decision.
+Before any appeal is made, it is necessary to understand why the claim was rejected.

 In this article, we will explore the reasons why your Worker’s Compensation Claim may be rejected and the subsequent avenues for appeal.